 The Looks

 So, here we are in 2016 with a brand new set of Android phones.
 It’s no longer about being bigger and solely relying on who has the highest screen resolution and best camera.
-These things are all standard and easy to come by even on budget devices.
-Samsung is pushing the envelope with design.
+These things are all standard and easy to come by, even on budget devices.
+Samsung is pushing the envelope with its design.
 That’s right, we’re over new hardware features so much now that we can worry about how a phone looks.
-When you whip out a phone you get judged as much as the car you drive these days.
-The Note5 was one of the sleekest phones ever released and the Note7 trumps that.
+When you whip out a phone, you get judged as much as the car you drive these days.
+The Note5 was one of the sleekest phones ever released, and the Note7 trumps that.
 It takes the basic body design of the Note5, slims it down a tad, and adds a curved display.
 It may not seem like much, but it’s so much more enjoyable to view a curved screen.
-It creates a much more immersive experience and it’s easier on the eyes.
+It creates a much more immersive experience, and it’s easier on the eyes.
 It’s a true edge-to-edge display and looks better than Samsung’s other flagship S series.
 The new glass and aluminum body that was carried over from the Note5 is perfected in every single way.

 Hardware – External

-Next, you will notice the usual bottoms stuff like the 3.5mm headphone jack, speaker, mic, and S-Pen.
-This is the same S-Pen used in the Note5, but more on that later.
-On the top is your SIM card and micro SD card carriage (yes it’s returned!) and the side features the same power button and separated volume buttons (not a rocker) like the Note5.
-So, as for the outside of the phone, it’s perfect and everything fits in your hand just right.
-Oh yeah, and this phone is water-resistant meaning you can submerge the phone and it won’t get ruined.
-It’s not waterproof as you can’t go a certain depth or have it wet for too long, but a quick dip in a toilet won’t hurt this baby a bit.
+Next, you will notice the usual bottom stuff like the 3.5mm headphone jack, speaker, mic, and S-Pen.
+This is the same S-Pen used in the Note 5, but more on that later.
+On the top are your SIM card and microSD card carriage (yes, it’s returned!). and the side features the same power button and separated volume buttons (not a rocker) like the Note5.
+So, as for the outside of the phone, it’s perfect, and everything fits in your hand just right.
+Oh yeah, and this phone is water-resistant, meaning you can submerge the phone and it won’t get ruined.
+It’s not waterproof, as you can’t go a certain depth or have it wet for too long, but a quick dip in a toilet won’t hurt this baby a bit.

 Getting Started

-Once the phone was set up and everything transferred I started to notice how beautiful this screen is.
+Once the phone was set up and everything transferred, I started to notice how beautiful this screen is.
 Being QHD (2560×1440) and curved is just mesmerizing.
 This is the most beautiful smartphone screen I have ever seen.
 Everything is bright, crisp, and just so true to its real colors.
 Before I talk about more software features, though, let’s see what’s under the hood.

 Hardware — Internal

 For the first time in a while, Samsung ditched their own Exonys chipset for a Snapdragon 820 (for North America anyway).
-It’s a huge difference as Samsung’s chipsets aren’t really the best and Snapdragon already has very fast and reliable chipsets.
-The CPU may have fewer cores and lower clock speeds, but it’s more streamlined which makes it faster on the software side.
-The Snapdragon 820 sports 4 cores: 2 running at 2.15Ghz and 2 running at 1.59Ghz.
+It’s a huge difference, as Samsung’s chipsets aren’t really the best, and Snapdragon already has very fast and reliable chipsets.
+The CPU may have fewer cores and lower clock speeds, but it’s more streamlined, which makes it faster on the software side.
+The Snapdragon 820 sports 4 cores: 2 running at 2.15 GHz and 2 running at 1.59 GHz.
 Again, don’t let the low numbers make you think this phone is slow.
-The GPU is the Adreno 530 which is the latest and greatest for gaming.
-It sports a whopping 624Mhz clock speed for maximum gaming compared to the Note5’s Mali-T760 which ran at an even 600Mhz.
-I was able to notice games running at 60FPS which were done through the software as it was streamlined enough to allow this.
-Samsung has a great gaming suite ( discussed later).
+The GPU is the Adreno 530, which is the latest and greatest for gaming.
+It sports a whopping 624 MHz clock speed for maximum gaming compared to the Note5’s Mali-T760, which ran at an even 600 MHz.
+I was able to notice games running at 60 fps, which were done through the software as it was streamlined enough to allow this.
+Samsung has a great gaming suite (discussed later).

-The phone also has Bluetooth 4.1, the latest cellular bands and Wifi, 64GB of internal ROM across the board, and 4GB of LPDDR4 RAM which is lightning fast and plenty for all your apps.
-The phone features a snapper from Sony again which is the new Sony Exmor R IM260, but Samsung’s own front camera which is their ISOCELL camera.
-This is the first phone that actually records video in 720p at 240FPS which looks phenomenal on the screen.
-If you thought 60FPS at 1080p was amazing (which is standard now) 240FPS is something else.
+The phone also has Bluetooth 4.1, the latest cellular bands and WiFi, 64GB of internal ROM across the board, and 4GB of LPDDR4 RAM, which is lightning fast and plenty for all your apps.
+The phone features a snapper from Sony again, which is the new Sony Exmor R IM260, but Samsung’s own front camera, which is their ISOCELL camera, This is the first phone that actually records video in 720p at 240 fps, which looks phenomenal on the screen.
+If you thought 60FPS at 1080p was amazing (which is standard now), 240FPS is something else.

 Write Like a Pro

-With that said let’s get to the S-Pen.
-It’s not just a copied Note5 pen with a new color.
-It looks slightly smaller and the button is located higher on the pen like the Note5.
-It also has a much finer tip and this is due to the pressure points being bumped up from 2,056 to 4,096 which is double the sensitivity rate.
-There’s a huge difference in the way it writes as it feels like an actual pen on paper.
+With that said, let’s get to the S-Pen.
+It’s not just a copied Note 5 pen with a new color.
+It looks slightly smaller, and the button is located higher on the pen, like the Note 5.
+It also has a much finer tip, and this is due to the pressure points being bumped up from 2,056 to 4,096, which is double the sensitivity rate.
+There’s a huge difference in the way it writes, as it feels like an actual pen on paper.
 There are also several new software features that make upgrading well worth it.
 For starters, the screen-off memo has been improved.
-The phone supports the always-on display and the AMOLED screen allows the software to control each individual pixel to save battery power.
-The screen-off memo is now actually truly off and the pixels turn on as you write saving power.
+The phone supports the always-on display, and the AMOLED screen allows the software to control each individual pixel to save battery power.
+The screen-off memo is now actually truly off, and the pixels turn on as you write, saving power.
 The Note5 just had a black screen that you wrote on, but the screen was always on.

 Software